 What's my first step for making sure my home is safe?

 Contact Bluegrass Radon Systems and we will send an insured and certified measurement provider to your house, who will leave a testing device, typically for 48-60 hours.
 We have a state-of-the-art tester that measures temperature, barometric pressure and humidity, giving the most accurate reading possible.
 As soon as the test is completed, we send a full report to the client in PDF format.
-If a house has already been tested, the EPA recommends that you retest a minimum of every two years.
+The EPA recommends testing every two years.

 What is the most cost-effective way of making sure my home is safe?

-A fully customized system designed by Bluegrass Radon Systems is typically approximately one percent or less of the value of your home.
+A fully customized system designed by Bluegrass Radon Systems is typically one percent or less of the value of your home.
 We will always visit your property or real-estate purchase before preparing a proposal.
-Beware of companies who give you a flat rate over the phone; there is no way to ensure that the system will work effectively without an initial inspection of the structure for design and there will probably need a lot of "add-ons" at additional cost to function correctly.
+Beware of companies who give you a flat rate over the phone—there is no way to ensure that the system will work effectively without an initial inspection of the structure, and multiple "add-ons" at additional cost may be required for the system to function correctly.

 * As determined by radon test results from Air Chek, Inc.